la2050/archive/_organizations/friends-of-the-hollywood-central-park-fhcp.md

     - 'http://maker.good.is/myla2050play2015/projects/HollywoodCentralPark.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      FHCP will build a 38-acre Hollywood Central Park by decking one mile of US 101 (creating a tunnel for freeway traffic).
-The Park will promote active lifestyles and improve health with its environmental, recreational and aesthetic benefits.
 title: Friends of the Hollywood Central Park (FHCP)
-uri: /organizations/friends-of-the-hollywood-central-park-fhcp/
 extrapolated_project_ids:
   - '5102106'
 project_titles_from_extrapolated_project_ids:
-  - Hollywood Central Park proves that LA is the Best Place to Play
-project_titles:
-  - Hollywood Central Park proves that LA is the Best Place to Play
-project_titles_from_project_ids:
   - Hollywood Central Park proves that LA is the Best Place to Play
 original_project_titles:
   - Hollywood Central Park proves that LA is the Best Place to Play